PuzaTech/Fugue/README.md

 # Fugue
 ## A Topic Modeling Package
-Fugue is a research oriented topic modeling package for text mining and machine learning practitioners.
+Fugue is a research oriented topic modeling package for text mining and machine learning practitioners, designed for understanding models and algorithms.
+The philosophy of the package is to include mature models and algorithms that represent the state-of-the-art of research in topic modeling.

 ### Models/Algorithms
 * latent Dirichlet allocation (LDA) with collapsed Gibbs sampling
-*

 ### How to Compile
 ```sh
 $ ./run.sh build
 ```

 ### Run AP example
 ```sh
 $ ./run.sh train-ap